andrescorrada/ground-truth-problems-in-business/value-gt-inference/README.md

 ![Error mask for wisdom of the crowd with all 9](./all-9-wisdom-error-mask.png) The error mask for the best three is greener.
-![Error mask for wisdom of the crowd with best three.](./best-three-wisdom-error-mask.png) And the tallies of correct and error pixels says it even more dramatically
+![Error mask for wisdom of the crowd with best three.](./best-three-wisdom-error-mask.png) And the tallies of correct and error pixels says it even more dramatically.

 |  wisdom of the crowd group | # correct   | # incorrect  |
 |---|---|---|
 |  all 9 |  6,512,651 |  987,349 |